jhunrey7870/Cytolyic_gsis/README.md

-# Gsi build and telegram bot script
+# Gsi build
+this is probably the best gsi script you can find

 # supported roms: